 Youth and its mock freedoms are the purest products of modern society.
 Their modernity consists in the choice they are offered and are already making: total integration to neo-capitalism, or the most radical refusal.
 What is surprising is not that youth is in revolt but that its elders are so soporific.
-But the reason is history, not biology-the previous generation lived through the defeats and were sold the lies of the long, shameful disintegration of the revolutionary movement.
+But the reason is history, not biology --the previous generation lived through the defeats and were sold the lies of the long, shameful disintegration of the revolutionary movement.

 In itself Youth is a publicity myth, and as part of the new "social dynamism" it is the potential ally of the capitalist mode of production.
 The illusory primacy of youth began with the economic recovery after the second world war.
-Capital was able to strike a new bargain with labour: in return for the mass production of a new class of manipulable consumers, the worker was offered a role which gave him full membership of the spectacular society.
-This at least was the ideal social model, though as usual it bore little relation to socio-economic reality
+Capital was able to strike a new bargain with labor: in return for the mass production of a new class of manipulable consumers, the worker was offered a role which gave him full membership of the spectacular society.
+This at least was the ideal social model, though as usual it bore little relation to socio-economic reality (which lagged behind the consumer ideology).
+The revolt of youth was the first burst of anger at the persistent realities of the new world--the boredom of everyday existence, the dead life which is still the essential product of modern capitalism, in spite of all its modernizations.
+A small section of youth is able to refuse that society and its products, but without any idea that this society can be superseded.
+They opt for a nihilist present.
+Yet the destruction of capitalism is once again a real issue, an event in history, a process which has already begun.
+Dissident youth must achieve the coherence of a critical theory, and the practical organization of that coherence.